 Step 3.
 Inside the Command Prompt, type netsh winsock reset catalog and hit Enter to begin the process.

-Now, wait for it to complete, then restart your computer and check if the warning message on your internet connection logo is already gone.
+Now, wait for it to complete, restart your computer and check if the warning message on your internet connection logo is already gone.

 Method 5: Reset Your Network Settings